civican/legisinfo/44-1/bills/C-49/bill_text.md

 does not include

-any vessel, including any supply vessel, standby vessel, shuttle tanker or seismic chase vessel, that provides any supply or support services to a ship, installation, **facility**, structure, work or anything else described in paragraph (a), unless the vessel is within a class of vessels that is prescribed under paragraph (4)(b), or
+any vessel, including any supply vessel, standby vessel, shuttle tanker or seismic chase vessel, that provides any supply or support services to a ship, installation, facility, structure, work or anything else described in paragraph (a), unless the vessel is within a class of vessels that is prescribed under paragraph (4)(b), or

 any ship or vessel within a class of ships or vessels prescribed under paragraph (4)(c). (**ouvrage en mer**)

-> **Explanatory Note**:
-> Existing text of the definitions:
-> *Existing Text*:
-> > **authorization** means an authorization issued under paragraph 142(1)(b). (**autorisation**)
-> > **declaration** means a declaration referred to in subsection 143.1(1). (**déclaration**)
-> > **marine installation or structure**
-> > includes
-> > any ship, including any ship used for construction, production or diving or for geotechnical or seismic work,
-> > any offshore drilling unit, including a mobile offshore drilling unit,
-> > any production platform, subsea installation, pipeline as defined in section 138, pumping station, living accommodation, storage structure or loading or landing platform, and
-> > any other work, or work within a class of works, prescribed under paragraph (4)(a); but
-> > does not include
-> > any vessel, including any supply vessel, standby vessel, shuttle tanker or seismic chase vessel, that provides any supply or support services to a ship, installation, structure, work or anything else described in paragraph (a), unless the vessel is within a class of vessels that is prescribed under paragraph (4)(b), or
-> > any ship or vessel within a class of ships or vessels prescribed under paragraph (4)(c). (**ouvrage en mer**)

 ### Section 193